> Frequently Asked Questions

 Find answers to common questions about String Catalog and localizing your application.

-Our Auto Sync feature, when enabled, automatically runs each time you push code to your GitHub repository.
-It detects new or changed strings, updates translations accordingly, and removes obsolete ones—keeping your localizations always in sync without any manual steps.
+Our Auto Sync feature, when enabled, automatically runs each time you push code to a connected repository.
+It detects new or changed strings, updates translations accordingly, and removes obsolete ones, keeping your localizations in sync without manual cleanup.

-String Catalog automates translation and localization updates by connecting to your GitHub repository and generating pull requests with localized strings.
+String Catalog automates translation and localization updates by connecting to your source control repository and generating reviewable updates with localized strings.
 This streamlines review and integration, improving accuracy and accelerating your release cycle.

 Yes.
 Developers can customize the localization tone and style to better match their brand voice.
 You can also provide custom prompts to guide our AI engine for more accurate, on-brand results.

 Yes.
-The Hobby Plan supports up to 3,000 base strings, Growth up to 7,500, and Pro up to 15,000 strings per month.
+The Hobby plan supports up to 3,000 base strings, Pro up to 7,500, and Business up to 15,000 strings.
 Each string can contain up to 400 characters to ensure full coverage of your app’s text.

 Translation converts text from one language to another, while localization adapts content to cultural, regional, and contextual nuances.
 String Catalog focuses on localization to make your app more relevant and engaging in each market.